Table of Contents

 namaḥ namaḥ — I offer my repeated obeisances

-"I offer my repeated obeisances unto Vṛndā, Śrīmatī Tulasī Devī, who is most dear to Lord Keśava.
+Translation :"I offer my repeated obeisances unto Vṛndā, Śrīmatī Tulasī Devī, who is most dear to Lord Keśava.
 O goddess, you bestow devotional service to Kṛṣṇa upon all who worship you, and you embody the highest truth."

 Benefits of Performing Tulsi Aarti Daily